UpDownLeftDie/obs-random-videos/README.md

 ## Notes

+- VLC Source now supports "Shuffle playlist"
+  - This may be a more stable alternative to this project
+  - Mac's with M1 chip: Install the Intel version of VLC to use the VLC plugin
 - Set `Refresh browser when scene becomes active`
 - Video resolutions should match your canvas aspect ratio
 - **Autoplay only works in OBS!**
-  - If you want to test this in your browser:
+  - To test in your browser you must hit the Play button first
-    1. Open the `obs-random-videos.html` with your browser
-    2. Right-click on the image and click "Show controls"
-    3. Hit the play button
 - Pro tip: webm videos support transparency (convert mov to webm to save on file size)

 ## Stuck?
 Or nothing happening?